rokath/trice/README.md

 ## Documentation

-No need to read all this stuff - is is just for reference.
+No need to read all this stuff - is is just for help and reference.

 - see [./docs/Common.md](https://github.com/rokath/trice/tree/master/docs/Common.md)